 Aboriginal education at Killarney Vale Public School has had a strong and successful year with the evolution of all programs.
 Additional Learning and Support Teacher (LaST) time in conjunction with additional Student Learning Support Officer (SLSO) time have been implemented and funded through the Resource Allocation Model.
-Staff collaboratively work with students and families to develop, implement and review Personal Learning Plans each semester, resulting in individualised learning and cultural activities being embedded in the school culture.
+Staff collaboratively work with students and families to develop, implement and review Personal Learning Pathways each semester, resulting in individualised learning and cultural activities being embedded in the school culture.

 All Aboriginal and Torres Strait Islander children participated in a weekly mentoring program, Tales From A Dilly Bag.
-The students engaged in weekly cultural sessions with their buddies about connecting to the land and people through reading, art and music.
-During 2016, Miss Cristal Walters was employed as a Norta Norta tutor, working closely with our Aboriginal and Torres Strait Islander students.
+The students engaged in cultural sessions with their buddies about connecting to the land and people through reading, art and music.
 Other highly successful programs include: Senior and Junior Didgeridoo lessons, Senior and Junior Dance for boys, girls and combined groups.
-We also produced a termly newsletter where we support and promote school activities, student work samples, hero profiles and community information.
+We also produced a termly newsletter where we support and promote school activities, student work, achievement of their goals, hero profiles, building cultural awareness through parent interviews and community information.

 Staff attended the Kuriwa Aboriginal Educational Community Group (AECG) meetings, contributing school reports and support for the AECG.
-To reinforce the importance of building sustainable community links our Killarney Vale based Aboriginal Education Group (AEG) has been strongly supported throughout the year.
+To reinforce the importance of building sustainable community links our Killarney Vale based Aboriginal Education Group (AEG) has been strongly supported and increased inparticipation throughout the year.
+In NAIDOC week we had a variety of programs on offer, starting with a cultural performance and specialised workshops including Aboriginal art and games day.
+Achievements were recognised through our Education week awards and end of year Presentation Day as well as our Aboriginal Education Group end of year celebrations.

-In NAIDOC week we had a variety of programs on offer, starting with a cleansing ceremony, a cultural performance and specialised workshops, Aboriginal games day and concluding with a celebratory end of week full school assembly with local community members to recognise the achievements of our students.
+Gulangfest was held in the Dolphin Theatre at The

-Gulangfest was held at the Dolphin Theatre, The Entrance High School in September.
+Entrance Senior Campus back in September.
 The Gulangfest message stick was welcomed to our school at a special assembly and our Aboriginal student leaders presented and passed the message stick to The Entrance Public School.
 Every Aboriginal child contributed to an artwork, which was entered in the art exhibition displayed at Bateau Bay Square and at Gulangfest.

-Data collected from the student Tell Them From Me Survey indicated that students felt their culture was strongly valued, that they felt good about their culture and that their teachers had a good understanding of their culture.
-Data indicated that 80% of identified Aboriginal and Torres Strait Islander students felt good about their culture when they were at school and a further 69% felt that their teachers have a good understanding of their culture.
+Data collected from the student Tell Them From Me Survey indicated that students felt their culture was strongly valued.
+Data indicated that 58% of identified Aboriginal and Torres Strait Islander students felt good about their culture when they were at school and a further 55% felt that their teachers have a good understanding of their culture.